shoumodip/ido.nvim/wiki/main.md

 - Check if the key is bound to anything
 - Execute that mapping
 - If a mapping was not found, insert the key (`main.insert()`)
-- Loop while `ido.sandbox.variables.looping` is "truthy"
+- Loop while `ido.sandbox.vars.looping` is "truthy"

 ## `main.define_keys(KEYS)`
 Define keys as given in the `KEYS` table

-See the [Options and variables](settings.md) for more information on keybindings.
+See the [Options and variables](opts_vars.md) for more information on keybindings.

 ## `main.exit()`
 Stop the event loop of Ido, and get rid of the Ido UI.

-## `main.start(OPTIONS)`
+## `main.start(OPTS)`
 The main API to Ido.
 It starts the Ido interface.

-`OPTIONS` The table of options and variables supplied to Ido.
+`OPTS` The table of options and variables supplied to Ido.
 It will go through each and every key in the table.
 If said key is a variable, change the value of the variable in the sandbox.
 Same goes for if it were an option.
 Basically it acts as a common interface for both variables and options, since there are no common names between them.

 It returns the selected item or `""`.
 If `strict_match` is `true` and no results were found, it will return the search query.